 Community service is an integral part of a Montessori education, reflecting the importance of engagement with our community and our role as global citizens.
-WMS students complete 60 hours of community service, with no more than 30 hours occurring within the WMS community.
+WMS students complete 60 hours of community service.

 SENIOR PROJECT

 Senior Project

 Grades: 12

 WMS Seniors have the opportunity to explore a passion as they launch their Senior Projects.
 The Project is an independent study with specific and concrete end goals.
 Students can choose to develop new skills, learn about a subject they haven't studied in school, undertake an ambitious community service or social justice project, or set a goal related to personal growth.
 Examples include writing a book, creating a photography portfolio, organizing graffiti clean-up parties in a neighborhood, building a community garden, or becoming a certified yoga instructor.
 Each project culminates with a student presentation to the community documenting their journey as well as their end result.
 Students receive project support from a mentor (inside or outside the school community), a faculty advisor, and protected time to complete their work during second semester of senior year.